bgtti/react-express-registration-template/README.md

    <summary>2.
 Install dependencies</summary>

    >\
    > Make sure you have MongoDB installed in your machine.
-If you do not, I recommend using the MongoDB Community Server Download [https://www.mongodb.com/try/download/community](available here).
+If you do not, I recommend using the MongoDB Community Server Download [available here](https://www.mongodb.com/try/download/community).
 (Date: 24 March 2025).
+You should also have NodeJS installed.
    > Next, install the app dependencies:
    >\
    > ```pwsh